 What Are Some Myths and Misunderstandings About Child Labour?

-World Vision recently released a report on the myths about child labour, outlining how child labour is actually a hindrance to economic growth and attempting to breakdown some of the (mainly western) preconceptions that anyone involved in chile labour "chooses" to be there.
+World Vision recently released a report on the myths about child labour, outlining how child labour is actually a hindrance to economic growth and attempting to breakdown some of the (mainly Western) preconceptions that anyone involved in child labour "chooses" to be there.

 What Causes Child Labour Today?

-Poverty is widely considered the top reason that children work at jobs thatare exploitative and inappropriate for their ages.
-But there are other reasons as well -- not necessarily in this order:
+Poverty is widely considered the top reason that children work in jobs that are exploitative and inappropriate for their ages.
+But there are other reasons as well.
+In no particular order: